-The likelihood of blockage and the resulting risks will vary from project to project and need to be considered by the designer before applying this document.
+The likelihood of blockage one arry from oject operated by the descriptor before applying the resulting risks will need to be considered this document.

-1.0.9 The "Comments" in this document provide comment, background or general information but do not form part of this Verification Method.
+1.0.9 The comments in this document provide comment, background or general information but do not form part of this Verification Method.